 The companies we have included in our compensation peer group consist of companies in the diversified chemicals or specialty chemicals industries with similar products and services and with revenues and a market capitalization generally between one-third and three times the Company's revenue and market capitalization.
-The Compensation Committee reviews executive compensation data for executives with comparable positions at these peer group companies to gauge the reasonableness of its executive compensation decisions and the competitiveness of our executive compensation program.
-The Compensation Committee believes this allows us to successfully attract and retain experienced executive talent who are critical to our long-term success.
+The Compensation Committee reviews executive compensation data for executives with comparable positions at these peer group companies to gauge the reasonableness of its executive compensation decisions and the competitiveness of our executive compensation programs.
+The Compensation Committee believes maintaining market-competitive executive compensation programs allows us to successfully attract and retain experienced executive talent who are critical to our long-term success.

 The Compensation Committee annually reviews the companies included in our compensation peer group and may add or eliminate companies as it determines to be appropriate.
-For purposes of fiscal 2018 compensation matters our compensation peer group consisted of the following 17 companies:
+For purposes of fiscal 2019 compensation matters our compensation peer group consisted of the following 20 companies:

-- A. Schulman, Inc.

 - Albemarle Corporation

 - Ashland Inc.

 - Axalta Coating Systems

 - Celanese Corporation

-- Chemtura Corporation

-- Eastman Chemical Company
+- The Chemours Company

 - FMC Corporation

 - Ferro Corporation

 - H.B.
 Fuller Company

+- Huntsman Corporation

+- Innospec Inc.

+- Kraton Corporation

 - Minerals Technologies

+- NewMarket Corporation

+- Element Solutions, Inc. (formerly Platform Specialty Products Corporation)

 - PolyOne Corporation

 - RPM International Inc.

-- · Stepan Company
+- Stepan Company

+- Trinseo S.A.

 - Tronox Limited

-- Westlake Chemical

-- W.R.Grace & Co.
+- W.R.
+Grace & Co.